Kikino Metis Settlement: Culture

 Kikino culture is a mixture of First Nation's traditions but also European culture from the time that they were going through assimilation.
 The reason this settlement, along with the rest of the Metis settlements, fought for their own land and right of governance was because of the struggles they were facing when adapting to Western life.
 There is no real timeline of when the Metis settlements shifted from French Metis to Anglo Metis.
 Even in the Metis right declaration, they acknowledge that they are forever tied with Canadian history and lineage.

+As of August 2024, Kikino is the home to Alberta's Largest Red River Cart.
+The cart was constructed from welded metal and wood beams and stands at over 30 feet tall, 24 feet wide and 58 feet in length.
+The cart is open to the public and is located on Township road 632 west at the entrance to the townsite of Kikino.

 Language

 In the Kikino settlement, English is predominantly spoken.
-Other languages spoken also include “mother tongue” languages which are the Aboriginal, Cree-Montagnais, Cree, Northern Athabaskan languages, and Dene.
+Other languages spoken also include "mother tongue" languages which are the Aboriginal, Cree-Montagnais, Cree, Northern Athabaskan languages, and Dene.
 Michif is also a spoken language among the Kikino settlement.

 Architecture

 When Kikino is known for its buildings and architecture and it plays a major role in the community's identity.
 Items such as the Metis flag and birchbark canoes remain a representation in Kikino traditions.
 When the Kikino families were first given rights to their own land, they built homes by using basic needs and using materials available.
 This meant that most of the material that was readily available were logs or thick pieces of wood.
-This was house the ancestors of the Metis Settlement built their homes, so the Kikino and other settlements building their homes this way kept they kept their tradition alive.
+This was how the ancestors of the Metis Settlement built their homes, so the Kikino and other settlements building their homes this way kept they kept their tradition alive.
 Much of their resources were repurposed and this left them with a better relationship with their traditions.
 Kikino's elemenatary school is one of the most popular examples that is used to demonstrate Metis traditions and architecture.
 Kikino's architecture also keeps developing, the community tends to come together to teach each other new techniques on what to build.